Tikam02/DevOps-Guide/notes/Dev-ops-Interview.md

     - Scope of Work – For Agile, the scope of work is agility only but for DevOps, it is agility and the need for automation.

-#### Q: Why do we need DevOps?
+#### Q2) Why do we need DevOps?

   - A: Organizations these days are trying to transport small features to customers via a series of release trains instead of releasing big feature sets.
 There are several benefits of doing so, including better software quality and quick customer feedback.

   - All such benefits lead to a higher level of customer satisfaction, which is the most important goal for any product development project.
 To do so, companies need to:

       - Increase deployment frequency
       - Lessen lead time between fixes
       - Lower failure rate of new releases
       - In case of new release crashing, have a faster mean time to recovery

   - DevOps helps in fulfilling all these requirements and thus, achieving seamless software delivery.
 Full-fledged organizations like Amazon, Etsy, and Google have adopted DevOps methodology resulting in achieving performance levels that were previously uncharted.

   - With the adoption of DevOps methodology, organizations are able to accomplish tens to thousands of deployments in a single day.
 Moreover, doing so while offering first-rate reliability, security, and stability.

-#### Q: What are the important business and technical benefits of using DevOps?
+#### Q3) What are the important business and technical benefits of using DevOps?

 - A: DevOps brings a lot of business and technical benefits to the table.
 Some of the most important ones are listed down as follows:

     - Business benefits:

       - Enhanced operating environment stability
       - Faster delivery of features
       - More time for adding value to the product

     - Technical benefits:

       - Continuous software delivery
       - Faster problem resolution
       - Lesser complex problems

-#### Q: Can you name some of the most-used DevOps tools?
+#### Q4) Can you name some of the most-used DevOps tools?

   - A: Following is a list of some of the most widely used DevOps tools:

       - Ansible – A configuration management and application deployment tool
       - Chef – A configuration management and application deployment tool
       - Docker – A containerization tool
       - Git – A version control system (VCS) tool
       - Jenkins – A continuous integration (CI) tool
       - Jira – An agile team collaboration tool
       - Nagios – A continuous monitoring tool
       - Puppet – A configuration management and application deployment tool
       - Selenium – A continuous testing (CT) tool

-#### Q: What is Selenium used for?
+#### Q5) What is Selenium used for?

   - A: Selenium is used for continuous testing in DevOps.
 The tool specializes in functional and regression forms of testing.

-#### Q: What do you understand by Puppet in DevOps?
+#### Q6) What do you understand by Puppet in DevOps?

   - A: It is a configuration management tool that is used for automating administration tasks.
 Puppet makes use of the Master-Slave architecture in which the two entities communicate via an encrypted channel.

   - System admins need to perform a lot of repetitive tasks, notably installing and configuring servers.
 Writing scripts for automating such tasks is an option but it becomes hectic when the infrastructure is large.
 Configuration management is a great workaround for this.

   - Puppet helps in configuring, deploying, and managing servers.
 Not only does it make such redundant tasks easier but also cuts a significant portion of the total work time.
 The mature configuration management tool:

       - Continuously checks whether the needed configuration for a host is in place or not.
 If altered, the configuration is automatically reverted back
       - Defines distinct configurations for every host
       - Does dynamic scaling (up and down) of machines
       - Provides control over all the configured machines so that a centralized change can automatically get propagated to all of them

-#### Q: What do you understand by anti-patterns of DevOps?
+#### Q7) What do you understand by anti-patterns of DevOps?

   - A: When a DevOps pattern commonly adopted by other organizations doesn’t work in a specific context and still the organization continues using it, it leads to the adoption of an anti-pattern.
 In other words, anti-patterns are myths about DevOps.
 Some of the notable anti-patterns are:

       - An organization needs to have a separate DevOps group
       - Agile equals DevOps
       - DevOps is a process
       - DevOps is development-driven release management
       - DevOps is not possible because the organization is unique
       - DevOps is not possible because the people available are unsuitable
       - DevOps means Developers Managing Production
       - DevOps will solve all problems
       - Failing to include all aspects of the organization in an ongoing DevOps transition
       - Not defining KPIs at the start of a DevOps transition
       - Reduce the silo-based isolation of development and operations with a new DevOps team that silos itself from other parts of the organization

-#### Q: DevOps has something called CI.
+#### Q8) DevOps has something called CI.
 What is it and what is its purpose?
 - A: CI in DevOps stands for Continuous Integration.
 CI is a development practice in which developers integrate code into a shared repository multiple times in a single day.

 - Continuous Integration of development and testing enhances the quality of the software as well as reducing the total time required for delivery.